HimalPoudel334/News-Portal/README.md

-#Simple NewsPortal Website for school project
+# Simple NewsPortal Website for school project

+This is a simple News Portal website for school project.